2022 Czech Darts Open

 The 2022 Gambrinus Czech Darts Open was the sixth of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
-The tournament took place at the Královka Arena, Prague, Czech Republic, from 13–15 May 2022.
+The tournament took place at the Královka Arena, Prague, Czech Republic, from 13 to 15 May 2022.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 Jamie Hughes was the defending champion after defeating Stephen Bunting 8–3 in the 2019 final, but he failed to qualify for this tournament, so was unable to defend his title.

 Luke Humphries won his second European Tour title with an 8–5 win over Rob Cross in the final.

 Prize money

 The prize money is unchanged from the European Tours of the last 3 years: